ibm-cloud-docs/assistant/getting-started.md

 For this example, we're going to keep things simple and define only two intents: one for saying hello, and one for saying goodbye.

-1. From the Skills page, find the tile for the `Conversational skill tutorial` that you just created, and click **Edit**.
+1. From the Skills page, find the tile for the `Conversational skill tutorial` that you just created, and click to open it.

     You'll land on the Intents page of the tool.